Skip to content

 Manginelli v.
 Regency House (SC20767)

-Barry, Barall, Taylor & Levesque, LLC Set to Argue Precedent-Setting Appellate Case Before the Connecticut Supreme CourtBrendon Levesque and Michael Taylor are representing the defendants in one of the most significant cases to be considered by the Connecticut Supreme Court in the past several years.
+Barry, Taylor & Levesque, LLC Set to Argue Precedent-Setting Appellate Case Before the Connecticut Supreme CourtBrendon Levesque and Michael Taylor are representing the defendants in one of the most significant cases to be considered by the Connecticut Supreme Court in the past several years.
 The case, which should be argued before the Court in April, concerns the Executive Orders that Governor Lamont issued after declaring a Public Health Emergency due to the COVID-19 crisis.

 Specifically, the case is about Executive Order 7V, which Governor Lamont issued on April 7, 2020.
 Among other things, Executive Order 7V grants heath care professionals and health care facilities immunity from civil suits for damages because of injuries or death caused by the health care professional or facility while providing health care services “in support of the State’s COVID-19 response,” including damages caused by a “lack of resources.”
 The Order superseded and replaced any existing orders regarding liability, and says in part: